lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/reactive-silicon-dioxide.rst

 ..  container:: justify

-    Then, let us import the molecule template O2.mol and create a few molecules.
+    Then, let us import the molecule template O2.mol and create 10 molecules.
     The overlap and maxtry keywords allow us to prevent overlapping between the atoms:

 ..  code-block:: lammps